-Introductory classes are generally 90 minutes long and offered monthly at Sisters of Charity Hospital and Mercy Hospital of Buffalo.
-Classes are also available by appointment at Mount St. Mary’s Hospital.
+Introductory classes are offered monthly at Sisters of Charity Hospital and by appointment at Mercy Hospital of Buffalo.
+Individualized Follow-up sessions are available at both locations.

 Please view our introductory sessions or call (716) 862-1944 to register or make an appointment.

 Learning continues with a series of individualized follow-up teaching appointments that include professional, personal instruction on use of the system and complete chart review.
 At each private follow-up, the FertilityCare™ Practitioner tailors the system to your specific needs.

 These sessions are recommended five times during the first three months of use and an additional three times over the remainder of a year.
 Subsequent follow-ups are recommended every six to twelve months as needed.